Skip to main content

 1. AI-generated citation suggestions.
 ReadCube and Paperpile ship AI tools that suggest related papers based on your library.
 Useful for discovery, low risk because you verify suggestions before citing.

 2. AI-generated paper summaries.
 Most paid tools now generate one-paragraph summaries of newly added PDFs.
-Quality varies; expect occasional misattribution of methodology or sample size.
+Quality varies, so expect occasional misattribution of methodology or sample size.
 Always re-read the abstract.

 The practical rule for AI in reference managers in 2026: trust them for discovery and summarization, verify every citation manually before it appears in a manuscript, and never copy-paste an AI-generated quotation into your own writing without checking the source verbatim.